Your 10 week old baby: milestones, sleep, feeding & what to expect this week

 • Growth: By the 10-week mark, your baby is likely to have gone through a few growth spurts, growing two inches and putting on 2-3 pounds since being born.

 "Babies grow rapidly during this period, gaining weight and length.
-Regular well-baby check-ups with a paediatrician can ensure that the baby is meeting appropriate growth milestones" says Midwife Marie.
+Regular health and development reviews with a paediatrician can ensure that the baby is meeting appropriate growth milestones" says Midwife Marie.

-As they’re starting to outgrow their clothes and their Moses basket, it’s time to move up a size.
+As they’re starting to outgrow their clothes and their Moses basket, it may be time to move up a size.

 Top tip: Try keeping the Moses basket inside the cot for a few nights to get your baby used to their new surroundings.